USPaiva/bombcrypto-bcbot/README.md

 6 new commands for telegram: /refresh ; /Pause ; /heroes ; /allRest ; /allWork ; /restart .

-beta version of multiaccount for windows. beta version of multiaccount for Ubuntu using firefox, if you want use other browser you need to change the images.
+beta version of multiaccount for windows.

+beta version of multiaccount for linux Ubuntu using firefox, if you want use other browser you need to change the images.

 unified the all for only one index.py